 - 1. The passageway and level service space are not required where the appliance is capable of being serviced and removed through the required opening. - 2.
-Where the passageway is unobstructed and not less than 6 feet (1829 mm) high and 22 inches (559 mm) wide for its entire length, the passageway shall be not greater than 50 feet (15 250 mm) in length.
+Where the passageway is not less than 6 feet (1829 mm) high for its entire length, the passageway shall not be limited in length.

 306.3.1 Electrical requirements.
-A luminaire controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the appliance location in accordance with NFPA 70.
+A luminaire controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the equipment or appliance location in accordance with the North Carolina Electrical Code.

 306.4 Appliances under floors.
-Underfloor spaces containing appliances shall be provided with an access opening and unobstructed passageway large enough to remove the largest appliance.
-The passageway shall be not less than 30 inches (762 mm) high and 22 inches (559 mm) wide, nor more than 20 feet (6096 mm) in length measured along the centerline of the passageway from the opening to the appliance.
+Underfloor spaces containing appliances shall be provided with an access opening and unobstructed passageway large enough to remove the largest component of the appliance.
+The passageway shall be not less than 22 inches (559 mm) high and 36 inches (914 mm) wide, nor more than 20 feet (6096 mm) in length measured along the centerline of the passageway from the opening to the appliance.
 A level service space not less than 30 inches (762 mm) deep and 30 inches (762 mm) wide shall be present at the front or service side of the appliance.
 If the depth of the passageway or the service space exceeds 12 inches (305 mm) below the adjoining grade, the walls of the passageway shall be lined with concrete or masonry.
 Such concrete or masonry shall extend not less than 4 inches (102 mm) above the adjoining grade and shall have sufficient lateral-bearing capacity to resist collapse.
-The clear access opening dimensions shall be not less than 22 inches by 30 inches (559 mm by 762 mm), and large enough to allow removal of the largest appliance.
+The clear access opening dimensions shall be not less than 22 inches high by 30 inches wide (559 mm by 762 mm), and large enough to allow removal of the largest component of the appliance.